kenwer/detectorist/README.md

 ### [unreleased]
 #### Added
+- Add option to crop to the most centrally located of all detected objects.
 - New context menu for the image list view with the following image specific actions:
   - "Reveal Image in File Manager" to easily locate an image in your native file manager (Finder, Explorer, etc), and
   - "Copy Filename to Clipboard" that copies the file name string of the selected image to your clipboard.